Which Products and Habits Save Money and Are Eco-Friendly?

 We do not need all the cleaning products you see advertised.

-Vinegar is great for cleaning a variety of things, also as a fabric softener.
+Vinegar is great for cleaning a variety of things and it can be used as a fabric softener.

-Reusable cloths are so much better than wipes.
-In fact, you can use old sheets or clothes as rags to clean with.
+Reusable cloths are so much better than disposable wipes, you don’t need to buy cloths either, you can use old sheets or clothes as rags to clean with.

-Hang your clothes to dry instead of using a dryer.
+Hang your clothes to dry instead of using a dryer to save on electricity.

 Check for eco and sustainable options before buying a million cleaning products for different things.